oconnor0/fourth-world-srd/content/getting-started/_index.md

 ## Design Goals

 - The version of D&D 4e, D&D 5e, PF 2e, and 13A that I would want to play.
-- Dynamic/Temporary bonuses and penalties are dice (advantage/disadvantage).
+- Dynamic/Temporary bonuses and penalties are dice (advantage/disadvantage, maybe +dice).
 Static/Permanent bonuses and penalties are +/- modifiers.
 - You outscale monsters (so no bounded accuracy).
 - Initial best bonus is +5 = + 0 (half Level) + 1 (Tier) + 3 or 4 (Ability Score Modifier).
 - Final best bonus is +23 (or so) = + 10 (half Level) + 4 (Tier) + 6 (Modifier) + 3 (Item)